ryemislam/single-gpu-passthrough-wiki/1)-Preparations.md

 **GENERAL**

-* Install you're distro.
+* Install your distro
-* Update you're distro
+* Update your distro
 * Update or install when needed the nvidia/AMD drivers